This Day In Writing History

 "Writing is the art of applying the ass to the seat." - Dorothy Parker

-Today's video features Dorothy Parker reading her classic poem, One Perfect Rose.
+Today's video features Dorothy Parker reading her classic poem, Inscription for the Ceiling of a Bedroom.
 Enjoy!